 “When Your Heart Finds Its Home” is a stand-alone memoir but also a continuation of Ilene & Gary’s first book, “Our Italian Journey.”
 The possibilities of a new home came to fruition for them when they finally found their “perfect Italian town.”

 One of the main features of the wall is the passages and tunnels throughout the structure.
 For defensive purposes, Lucca could move men, cannons, munitions, and food secretly.
 There are cannon batteries, gun/arrow, and guard stations so no troops would be detected above.
 Today the tunnels and passages are used as storage areas when needed but mostly for tourism purposes.
 Also simply just to get from outside the wall into the city center.
 Beneath the wall is a must-see if you come to Lucca, even if you are a Medici.

 A Little History

 With the unification of Italy in 1860, the wall was no longer needed for defensive purposes.
 At first, the new Italian government wanted it taken down but they needed money to run the new country, so Italy decided to sell the wall back to Lucca.
 In 1870, the city of Lucca purchased it back for the price of L. 112,350 (lira).
 With the advent of the euro, the wall cost Lucca approximately €58,03.
 I’d say that was one heck of a deal!

-Today the wall is open to the people to enjoy.
+Today the wall is open for people to enjoy.
 On any given day you will see people walking, bicycle riding, sitting on the benches, or enjoying one of the four restaurants.
 For me, it is the perfect place to enjoy the sights and sounds of life in Lucca.
 And to think the Medici family never got to enjoy life in this marvelous city makes me very happy.
 Very happy!